na-na-hi/renget/archive/chrprompt2.md

 >Cider: I hate Ice-types and Ice Shard is the worst move in existence.

+>KFC: I don't like fighting weak Pokémon, since there is no thrill in it.
+However, if I'm training a weak Pokémon who wants to improve, I'll suck it up and help.
+Someday the Pokémon I train may even give me a good fight, only time will tell.

 **Former humans**, if you could write a letter back home, what would you write and to whom?
 >Makuhita: I'd write to my brother and my friends to let them know I'm still alive, and inquire as to whether dad died of liver failure yet.
 I've been waiting quite a while for that to happen.